 • Fibromyalgia: Characterized by widespread pain and fatigue, preliminary research into microdosing for fibromyalgia suggests improvements in pain management, sleep quality, and general well-being.

-Considerations Before Microdosing for Chronic Pain
+Considerations Before Microdosing for Chronic Pains

 While microdosing presents a potential new avenue for pain relief, it must be approached with caution and professional guidance.
 The risks associated with self-medicating with psychedelics necessitate careful consideration of one’s physical and mental health conditions.